Aarav2709/Stronghold/README.md

-# Cyberia
+# Stronghold
-The Official Repository for the SSVE's Interschool Competiton, Cyberia.
+The Official Repository for the SSVE's IT Club, Stronghold.